-Intended outcome Success criteria Improving attainment of disadvantaged learners especially in Reading and Maths.
+Intended outcome Success criteria Improving attainment of disadvantaged learners especially in Reading, Writing and Maths.
 Reducing the gap in attainment between disadvantaged and non-disadvantaged learners at Holywell in Reading, GPAS, Writing and Maths.

 Ensuring progress for disadvantaged students is at least in line with progress for their school cohort in English and Maths.
 Disadvantaged learners make the same number of progress points every year in Reading, Writing and Maths using new assessment points as the whole cohort.
 Disadvantaged students have access to high quality subject specialists Fully staffed with good and outstanding teachers who know their students and who can stretch all to exceed their targets.
 To continue to expand the range of targeted student interventions offered.
-To seek opportunities to offer a wide range of interventions to support students to 'catch up' through the use of tuition/recovery funding, accessing programmes such as the National Tutoring Programme.
+To seek opportunities to offer a wide range of interventions to support students to 'catch up' through the use of tuition/recovery funding.
 Raising self-esteem and improving wellbeing, mental health and social skills for all students, including those who are disadvantaged.
-All students have access to wellbeing / mental health activities within school.
+All students have access to wellbeing, mental health activities and pastoral support within school.
 Targeted support is offered to individual students who are identified as needing it.
 Continuing to work on ensuring that disadvantaged students are proportionately represented in roles such as house and sports captains, values ambassadors, school prefects, junior worship team and take part more often in sporting, musical and social events.
-More student participation in lessons and in extra-curricular opportunities being taken up
+More student participation in lessons and in extra-curricular opportunities being taken up.
 Raising the value placed on education and improving engagement of families Attendance at parents' evenings and other school related activities by parents of disadvantaged children is as good as non-disadvantaged learners.
-Student Support and Family Support Worker roles are now well-established and staff will continue to build on work to Improving opportunities outside school to broaden the range of experiences of disadvantaged students support students and families.
-All disadvantaged students in year 5 and 6 invited to attend at least one Doodle club session per week during the school day to offer access to online learning.
-Those in financial need receive help to attend enrichment activities such as residential and non-residential trips, subsidised music tuition and external sporting interventions.
-Raising the attendance of disadvantaged students in line with non-disadvantaged students at Holywell and nationally Improve attendance of disadvantaged students towards achieving same target as whole school 97%
+Student Support and Family Support Worker roles are now well-established and staff will continue to build on work to support students and families.
+Improving opportunities outside school to broaden the range of experiences of disadvantaged students All disadvantaged students in the school are invited to attend an after-school session, on a weekly basis, to access to online learning and homework support.

+Those in financial need receive help to attend enrichment activities such as residential and non-residential trips, subsidised music tuition and external sporting and well-being interventions.
+Raising the attendance of disadvantaged students in line with non-disadvantaged students at Holywell and nationally Improve attendance of disadvantaged students towards achieving same target as whole school 97%.